 This reporting is an important part of the NCSC's information assurance and cyber security function.
 Subject to the point below, the NCSC reporting would not include personal information about identifiable individuals.

-The National Cyber Security Centre (NCSC) has been publishing reports of cyber security incidents since 2011.
+The National Cyber Security Centre (NCSC) publishes reports of cyber security incidents.

-Recorded incidents range in seriousness from the targeting of small businesses with “ransom ware” and attempts to obtain credit card information through to serious and persistent attempts to compromise the information systems of significant New Zealand organisations.
+Recorded incidents range in seriousness from small businesses targeted with ransomware and attempts to obtain credit card information, through to serious and persistent attempts to compromise the information systems of significant New Zealand organisations.
 This can include identification and exfiltration of valuable intellectual property.

 Some of these threats come from well-resourced foreign sources.
 Sometimes they are targeting significant New Zealand organisations, others use New Zealand systems to target overseas networks.

-Examples of the threats identified through GCSB’s cyber security capabilities include;
+Examples of the threats identified through the GCSB’s cyber security capabilities include:

-Part of our response to the more sophisticated and advanced types of these threats is the CORTEX initiative.
+Part of our response to more sophisticated and advanced threats are the advanced cyber threat detection and disruption capabilities developed as part of the CORTEX initiative.